mtatem/RWA-Pawnshop/replit.md

 **Implementation:**
 The fee waiver is implemented in `server/fee-waiver.ts` with centralized logic for:
-- Fee calculation with automatic waiver detection
+- Fee calculation with automatic waiver detection for both VIP users and admins
-- Individual fee calculators for each fee type
+- Individual fee calculators for each fee type (with both email-based and user-object-based variants)
-- Fee waiver status API endpoint
+- Fee waiver status API endpoint with admin support
 - Comprehensive audit trail in transaction metadata
+- Backward compatibility with existing email-only fee waiver checks

 **API Endpoints:**
-- GET `/api/user/fee-waiver-status` - Check current user's fee waiver eligibility and benefits
+- GET `/api/user/fee-waiver-status` - Check current user's fee waiver eligibility and benefits (includes admin status)

 ## External Dependencies